rohanmaniwade/simpleThesis-typst/simple-thesis/08_shaker_tests.typ

 = Shaker Table Tests

 The accelerated PSD profiles developed in the previous chapters were validated experimentally on a uniaxial electrodynamic shaker.
-The purpose of these tests was to reproduce the accelerated vibration environment on the PCB, measure the structural responses, and verify whether the accelerated PSDs generated in software can be stably executed in closed loop control.
-The shaker setup also accomodated data acquisition for response measurement, which can be used for the computation of FDS, which was essential for evaluating the damage equivalence between the analytical predictions and the physical test responses.
+The purpose of these tests was to reproduce the accelerated vibration environment on the _PCB_, measure the structural responses, and verify whether the accelerated PSD generated in software can be stably executed in closed loop control.
+The shaker setup also accommodated data acquisition for response measurement, which can be used for the computation of FDS, which was essential for evaluating the damage equivalence between the analytical predictions and the physical test responses.

 == Shaker system